mikemckiernan/GenerativeAIExamples/docs/rag/enterprise-rag-README.md

     ```
     3. Check `model-store` directory after unzipping in the same directory.

-    Note: List od supported model and their version are mentioned below.
+    Note: List of supported model and their version are mentioned below.
 You might see inference failure when using other model version
     | Model Name  | Model Version Supported |
     | ------------- |:-------------:|
     | [Llama-2-70b](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/models/llama-2-70b)      | Llama-2-70b:LLAMA-2-70B-4K-FP16     |